bs-production/team-goals/site-prizes.md

 #The Great Site Prize
 ### Level 1
 - Netflix GC
-- Spotiy GC (or another music service you like)
+- Spotify GC (or another music service you like)

 ### Level 2
 - Lunch and Learn with food of your choice